Global decomposition of a Lorentzian manifold as a Generalized Robertson-Walker space: Uniqueness of GRW decompositions

 In \cite{Esche}, the uniqueness of direct product decompositions of a Riemannian manifold is studied, where only products into indecomposable factors are considered and the uniqueness is understood in the following sense: a direct product decomposition into indecomposable factors is unique if the corresponding foliations are uniquely determined.
 Euclidean space admits more than one direct product decomposition, but this is essentially the only Riemannian manifold with this property.

-In this section we deal with the uniqueness of GRW decompositions.
-In this case, foliations are induced by a timelike, irrotational and conformal vector field, so it is sufficient to study how many such vector fields can exists on a Lorentzian manifold, up to scalar multiplication.
+We know that in a GRW decomposition $\mathbb{R}\times_f L$ the vector field $f\frac{\partial}{\partial t}$ is timelike, closed and conformal.
+Conversely, a timelike, closed and conformal vector field gives rise to a warped reference frame and therefore to a local GRW decomposition.
+Thus, to deal with the uniqueness of GRW decompositions, it is sufficient to study how many timelike, closed and conformal vector fields can exists on a Lorentzian manifold, up to scalar multiplication.

+The uniqueness question has been recently analyzed in \cite{Sanchez2} for static spacetimes.
+A possible interest of this kind of results for GRW spacetimes comes from the recently introduced "big rip" models which try to explain the accelerated expansion of the Universe.
+The qualitative properties of the models depend on the behavior of the warping function $f$, \cite{Fernandez}.
+So we must ensure that the qualitative behavior of this function (or the function itself) is univocally determined.